 Looking for the best things to do in London and feeling overwhelmed?
 Deciding which of the most popular London attractions to see is indeed not easy, especially if you are visiting for the first time and your time in the city is limited…

 So to help you figure out where to go and what to see in London, in this guide we share only the VERY BEST sights and TOP tourist attractions in London that are worth your time the most.
 For each attraction, we also include our top tips and tricks for your visit.
-And finally, we also created a map of London attractions that should help you plan your sightseeing itinerary.
-Find out!
+We also created a map of London attractions that should help you plan your sightseeing itinerary.

 London is not just one of the most beautiful UK cities, but it’s also one of the most beautiful and most unique cities in the world.
 With centuries-old history, royal heritage, a mix of ancient and modern architecture, world-class museums, shopping, and entertainment, it has so much to offer to all types of visitors.

 However, with so much to see and do in London, it’s often overwhelming for the first-time visitor to even know where to start.
-So if you are wondering what are the absolute best things to do in London for tourists, this guide will give you a good overview of the best London attractions.
+So if you are wondering what are the absolute best things to do in London for tourists, this guide will give you a good overview of the main sights that you shouldn’t miss.

-Good to know: In order to help you plan your trip, we also created a map of all the top places in London.
+Good to know: To help you plan your trip, you will also find an interactive map of all the top places in London.
 You can find it at the bottom of this article.
 In addition, for every sight, we include some practical tips that will help you make the most of your visit.
-Take a look!
+Read on!

 These are the main landmarks, best sights, and top tourist attractions in London: